Exposed (1983 film)

 Exposed is a 1983 American drama film written, produced and directed by James Toback.
 It stars Nastassja Kinski, Rudolf Nureyev, Harvey Keitel, Ian McShane and Bibi Andersson.

 Plot

-The subject of her professor's romantic designs, Elizabeth Carlson a college girl from Wisconsin, packs up and moves to New York City, finding a job as a waitress while she attempts to launch a career as a fashion model.
+The subject of her professor's romantic designs, Elizabeth Carlson, a college girl from Wisconsin, packs up and moves to New York City, finding a job as a waitress.
+At the same time, she attempts to launch a career as a fashion model.

-As her career takes off, she meets Daniel Jelline, a violinist, who aggressively stalks Elizabeth until they begin an affair.
-When work takes her to Paris, however, Elizabeth encounters a terrorist named Rivas and her life is placed in considerable danger.
+As her career takes off, she meets Daniel Jelline, a violinist, who stalks Elizabeth until they begin an affair.
+When work takes her to Paris, however, Elizabeth encounters a terrorist named Rivas, and her life is placed in considerable danger.